-In the next step, hard cider is added to ceramic crocks which are used to hold the culturing vinegar.
+In the next step, hard cider is added to an incubator which is used to hold the culturing vinegar.
+Air is bubbled through the warm liquid.
 This is a continuous process in which the hard cider is inoculated with Mother of Vinegar, a bacterium named Acetobacter.
 Slowly, the alcohol in the cider is converted into acetic acid, the tangy part of vinegar.
-A thick mat created by the Acetobacter floats on the top where it can obtain oxygen from the air.
 Continual testing indicates when most of the alcohol has been used.
-At this point, half of the vinegar in the crock is transferred into an oak barrel for the completion of vinegar formation.
-The crock is then recharged with hard cider and the process continues.
+At this point, half of the vinegar in the incubator is transferred into an oak barrel for the completion of vinegar formation.
+The incubator is then recharged with hard cider and the process continues.

 During its ageing process in oak barrels, the vinegar matures into a wonderfully mellow, tangy amber liquid.
 Testing continues.
 Once the acetic acid content reaches over 4%, the vinegar can be bottled.
 The Mother of Vinegar continues to live in the bottle and may appear as a cloudy, wispy substance but can be broken up by shaking or left in the bottle by carefully pouring the liquid out leaving the Mother behind.
 Nature does the work.
 We just manage things to be able to capture the results.